 The Figure 4 represents the values of Receiver Operating Characteristic (more about ROC in (Gonen 2007)) for each class separately and the overall value for all classes.
-It is possible to observe that there exist an optimal ROC value for a subset of the attributes.
-Smaller subset of variables does not represent all useful information, while the larger dataset contains the attributes being a noise.
 These values were calculated for 3-fold Cross-Validation and it is possible to observe that similarly to the accuracy charts a hybrid approach to feature selection (MMV denoted in Figures as Voting) was a very robust algorithm.